tpgillam/argparcel/README.md

 # argparcel

-Parse command-line arguments into a dataclass.
+A minimalist library to parse command-line arguments into a dataclass.

 ```python
 import dataclasses